 \section{Introduction}

 This paper is organized around computing the conserved currents and charges associated to the action of an infinitesimal isometry (Killing vector field) in Einstein gravity.
 This problem is well studied and has appeared in textbooks for 50+ years.
-Our main contribution is more the use of the formalism and classical Noether Theorem (Theorem 12.4.1) of Costello and Gwilliam \cite{CG2}.
-Thereby providing both a novel example of the machinery and setting the stage for further applications of the Costello--Gwilliam formalism to (perturbative) gravity.
+Our main contribution lies more in the use of the formalism and classical Noether Theorem (Theorem 12.4.1) of Costello and Gwilliam \cite{CG2}.
+This both provides a novel example of the machinery and sets the stage for further applications of the Costello--Gwilliam formalism to (perturbative) gravity.

 The input for Costello and Gwilliam's theorem is the action of a local $L_\infty$-algebra on a classical BV theory presented by another local cyclic $L_\infty$-algebra.
 That gravity can be presented as such is a result of \'{C}iri\'{c}, Giotopoulos, Radovanovi\'{c}, and Szabo \cite{CGRS}, coupled with a few minor observations of our own (see Section \ref{sect:CGRS}).
 Einstein gravity can be presented in the Einstein--Cartan--Palatini (ECP) framework, where dynamic metrics are replaced by dynamic tetrads (coframes) and spin connections.
 Building on previous work of Cattaneo and Schiavina, e.g., \cite{CS1}, \'{C}iri\'{c}--Giotopoulos--Radovanovi\'{c}--Szabo construct an $L_\infty$ presentation for the BV extension of ECP.
 We show that this $L_\infty$-algebra acts on itself via a higher form of the adjoint action.
-So too, acts any subalgebra, in particular vector fields.
+So too does any subalgebra, in particular the subalgebra of vector fields.
 To this end, our first main result is the following.

-\begin{thm}[Theorem \ref{thm:main2}] Let $\cM_\text{ECP}$ be the local cyclic $L_\infty$-algebra presenting Einstein--Cartan--Palatini gravity on the four manifold $M$.
-Let $\xi \in \mathrm{Vect}(M)$ be a Killing vector field.
-If $\Lambda=0$, then on shell, the current associated to $\xi$ is the map
+\begin{thm}[Theorem \ref{thm:main2}] Let $\cM_\text{ECP}$ be the local cyclic $L_\infty$-algebra presenting Einstein--Cartan--Palatini gravity on the four-manifold $M$.
+Let $\xi \in \mathrm{Vect}(M)$ be a Killing vector and set $\Lambda =0$.
+Then, on shell, the current associated to $\xi$,